klane/databall/docs/_pages/feature-selection.md

 # Preprocess the Data

-The next step is to bring in the data similar to what was done during the [data exploration](data-exploration.md) process.
+The next step is to bring in the data similar to what was done during [data exploration](data-exploration.md).

 ```python